 The hope was that by treating CLL with BTK Inhibitors, it might be possible to lower the risk of second primary neoplasms (cancers) or SPN and also Richter’s Transformation (RT) and non-melanoma skin cancers (NMSC) as BTKi partially restore the immunity.
 This trial out of Ohio State University (OSU) looked at exactly that issue.
-We know that some infection risks fall on a BTKi.
+We know that some infection risks improve on a BTKi.

 - This trial looked retrospectively at 691 patients who had taken ibrutinib or acalabrutinib at OSU.

 - The average age was 64.